Travel Document UK

 There are 4 types of travel documents available for those in different circumstances.

-Convention Document (Refugee)
+Refugee Convention Travel Document

 This document is for refugees who are unable to obtain a passport from their own country.
 The convention travel document allows the holder to travel from the UK and re-enter without issue upon returning.
 However, it does not allow the applicant to travel back to their home country or any country in which they sought asylum from.